 The Digital Media Tutoring Center (DMTC) provides equipment for the creation of audio, video, and image-based projects in support of class projects.
 The center has three high-end workstations and two monitors with external mice and keyboards for connection to NMU laptops.
-Tutors are available to assist you at scheduled times if you need assistance.
+If you need assistance, tutors are available at scheduled times

 The three workstations contain key programs from the Adobe suite of software including:

 Downloads for NMU ThinkPad or MacBook model Notebook computer: